strimzi/strimzi.github.io/_posts/2023-01-22-auto-restarting-connectors.md

 It enables the connector operator with the `strimzi.io/use-connector-resources` annotation.
 And it adds a custom [Echo Sink connector](https://github.com/scholzj/echo-sink) to the deployment.
 The Echo Sink connector is my _test_ connector which gets the messages from Kafka Connect, but instead of sending them to some external system, it simply logs them to the standard output.
-It has also a special option `fail.task.after.records` which makes the connector tasks fail after receiving a pre-configured amount of messages.
-And we will use this feature to demonstrate the auto-restart feature.

 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2